wolfgangbrandl/db2_fdw/README.md

 on an exotic platform, you don't have to do this.

-For the regression tests to work, you must have a PostgreSQL cluster (9.3 or better) and an DB2 server (10.1 or better with Locator or Spatial) running, and the db2_fdw binaries must be installed.
+For the regression tests to work, you must have a PostgreSQL cluster (10.1 or better) and an DB2 server (11.1 or better with Locator or Spatial) running, and the db2_fdw binaries must be installed.
 The regression tests will create a database called `contrib_regression` and run a number of tests.
-For the PostGIS regression tests to succeed, the PostGIS binaries must be installed.

 The DB2 database must be prepared as follows:
-- A user `scott` with password `tiger` must exist (unless you want to edit the regression test scripts).
-The user needs CREATE SESSION and CREATE TABLE system privileges and enough quota on its default tablespace, as well as SELECT privileges on V$SQL and V$SQL_PLAN.
-- Two tables must be created as follows:

-        CREATE TABLE scott.typetest1 (
-           id  NUMBER(5)
-              CONSTRAINT typetest1_pkey PRIMARY KEY,
-           c   CHAR(10 CHAR),
-           nc  NCHAR(10),
-           vc  VARCHAR2(10 CHAR),
-           nvc NVARCHAR2(10),
-           lc  CLOB,
-           r   RAW(10),
-           u   RAW(16),
-           lb  BLOB,
-           lr  LONG RAW,
-           b   NUMBER(1),
-           num NUMBER(7,5),
-           fl  BINARY_FLOAT,
-           db  BINARY_DOUBLE,
-           d   DATE,
-           ts  TIMESTAMP WITH TIME ZONE,
-           ids INTERVAL DAY TO SECOND,
-           iym INTERVAL YEAR TO MONTH
-        ) SEGMENT CREATION IMMEDIATE;

-        CREATE TABLE scott.gis (
-           id  NUMBER(5) PRIMARY KEY,
-           g   MDSYS.SDO_GEOMETRY
-        ) SEGMENT CREATION IMMEDIATE;

-Set the environment for the PostgreSQL server so that it can establish an DB2 connection without connect string:
-If the DB2 server is on the same machine, set the environment variables DB2_SID and DB2_HOME appropriately, for a remote server set the environment variable TWO_TASK (or LOCAL on Windows) to the connect string.
+- The sample database 'SAMPLE' has to be created.
+A operating system user with password authentication hast to be created and for the sake of simplification the rights DBADM granted on the SAMPLE database.

 The regression tests are run as follows: